aaronengland/quiz_builder/README.md

 Sonnet 4.5 hits the right balance for this use case.
 It reliably produces well-formed JSON (critical since the app parses LLM output programmatically), has strong factual reasoning for generating accurate quiz questions, and integrates natively with AWS Bedrock so there are no external API keys to manage.
 Haiku would be faster and cheaper but produces lower-quality distractors and explanations.
 Opus would be higher quality but adds latency and cost that isn't justified for a 5-question quiz.

 **Q: How do you prevent hallucinations in the generated questions?**
 Three layers: (1) Wikipedia context injection grounds the LLM in factual source material before generation, (2) a second LLM call acts as a fact-checker, reviewing each question against the Wikipedia context and correcting any inaccurate answers, and (3) Pydantic validation ensures the output structure is correct.
-The verification step is the most important - it catches cases where the model generates a plausible-sounding but incorrect answer.
+The verification step is the most important because it catches cases where the model generates a plausible-sounding but incorrect answer.

 **Q: What happens if the LLM returns malformed output?**
 Every LLM call is wrapped in retry logic.
 The response is parsed and validated through a Pydantic model that enforces the exact schema: 5 questions, all fields present, `correct_answer` must be A/B/C/D, correct data types.
 If validation fails, the app retries the same prompt up to 3 times.
 Only after all retries are exhausted does it return an error.
 For the verification step specifically, if all retries fail, the app falls back to the original unverified questions rather than failing entirely.